Interoperable-data/automate-va/docs/USE CASES/CLD.md

 The amended CLD:

 - SHOULD be updated by adding `dct:isReplacedBy` linking to the amending CLD;
-- SHALL be marked as updated using `dct:modified` to the DATE of amendment;
+- SHALL be marked as `dct:modified` on the DATE of amendment;
 - SHALL have its status be changed into `Suspended` (Potential Issue When Restoring!).

 > [!WARNING]